What Predicts Marital Satisfaction?

 This research didn’t help answer the question of what predicts marital satisfaction either.
-Personality traits are part of what Gottman calls the 69% of “perpetual problems.”
+Personality traits are part of what Gottman calls “perpetual problems.”

-Characteristics of personality are not easy modified by enrichment programs.
+Characteristics of personality are not easily modified by enrichment programs.
 Markman (1977, 1981) studied communication in couples.

 Dr. Wolfe acknowledged communication as an important variable, but Markman’s research was plagued with what Dr. Wolfe described as “serious methodological shortcomings.”

 Dr. Wolfe’s study sought to provide useful data that could identify what specifically predicts marital satisfaction.
 What was sorely needed was valuable data that marriage enrichment programs could zero in on.
 And Dr. Wolfe found it.